The London East End Food tour is one of many London walking tours and takes place in the Spitalfields district of Central and East London.

 When I lived in the UK at the turn of this millennium (anyone remember Y2K hysteria?), London was not notable for it’s food scene or any known gastronomic wonders of the modern world.

 Fast forward a decade and a half and it’s been a place I was yearning to go back to.
 Not for the weather or the friendly dispositions of the locals, but for the food.
 Yes, you heard me right the first time.
-I was excited to go to back and explore London on a food tour!
+I was excited to explore London on a food tour!

 I asked around and searched online, finding a variety of guided walking tours on offer.
 Eventually I booked one with Eating London Food Tours.
 It was my first tour with them and I could not have had a better experience.
 My only regret is that I did not remember the name of the tour host.
 She was brilliant and remembered everyone’s name (shame on me!).